Can Nurses Smoke Weed in California Without Risking Their License?

 Marijuana use while on the job will immediately lead to disciplinary action and potential termination from your employer.
 Showing up to work with residue from previous use can also put your license at risk.
 Even if you are no longer feeling the effects of your marijuana consumption, healthcare employers can still request a drug test if you smell like pot, or even if you look like you’ve been consuming cannabis.

-Healthcare Employers May Deny Employment From a Positive Drug Test
+Healthcare Employers in California Can Deny Nurses With a Positive Drug Test

 Marijuana can remain in your system up to 30 days after you have consumed it recreationally.
 Depending on the type of drug test your new employer requires, you may be denied employment if there are traces of marijuana still in your system.